Paradise-Pi/ParadisePi/Readme.md

 ### Docs

-Documentation is provided (style is [TSDoc](https://tsdoc.org)) throughout the codebase.
-Some markdown files are provided in directors where it might be helpful.

 The Paradise website is hosted on Cloudflare Pages, and is built using Docusaurus.
 The source is in the `/docs` directory.

 ### Running locally